 Unlike other Latin American countries, remittances from US did not create a housing boom in Guatemala.
 For instance, demand for properties from US-based Salvadorians led to construction of new exclusive subdivisions in several areas in El Salvador.
 This was not the case in Guatemala.

-Remittances from Guatemalans in the US and other countries, which reached US$4.3billion in 2008, were used to gradually improve self-built housing units.
+Remittances from Guatemalans in the US and other countries, which reached US$5.54billion in 2014, were used to gradually improve self-built housing units.
 Most houses in Guatemala are constructed by cementing one wall at a time.

 Guatemala has an unusual number of high-end real estate purchases often paid in cash.
 There was also a noticeable boom in high-rise apartments and office buildings in Guatemala City, says Sigfrido Lee in an article published in the Time Magazine.
 However, this real estate boom was likely financed by money laundering committed by drug cartels and crime syndicates.
 Lee, a former economic minister and now an analyst in a private think tank, notes that there are entire condominium complexes that never sold any units.

 To say that Guatemala’s economy is reliant on the US is an understatement.
-More than 50% of Guatemala’s exports are sent to the US.
-Remittances, at 12% of GDP in 2008, plus other transfers and grants provided as much foreign currency earnings as the entire export industry.
+More than 50% of Guatemala’s exports are sent to the United States.
+Remittances, at about 10% of GDP in 2014, plus other transfers and grants provided as much foreign currency earnings as the entire export industry.

-With the US economy in recession, remittances to Guatemala dropped 11.4% y-o-y to US$282 million in February 2009.
 Remittances are vital to the economy as it support millions of families.
 It provides money for food, shelter and basic health care.
 Remittances are also one of the major drivers of the housing market in Guatemala.